-A current draft of the administrative rules the Department filed with the Legislative Services Agency can be found here.
+Read the current draft of the administrative rules the Department filed with the Legislative Services Agency here.
 These proposed rules are not final and are subject to change before the rules become effective.

 - The definition of “base amount” has been clarified.

 - Only specific types of businesses are eligible for the credit.

 - Businesses that are ineligible for the credit must refrain from claiming the credit and may need to file an amended return.